Connect your SAP system by deploying your data connector agent container

 After the VM is created, be sure to apply any security requirements and hardening procedures applicable in your organization.

-The command above will create the VM resource, producing output that looks like this:
+This command creates the VM resource, producing output that looks like this:

 {